github/developer.github.com/content/changes/2014-10-24-status-api-limits.md

 author_name: rsanheim
 ---

-To ensure a high level of service for all API consumers, we are going to begin limiting the number of [statuses] to 1000 per commit SHA, repository, and context.
+To ensure a high level of service for all API consumers, we will soon limit the number of [statuses] to 1000 per commit SHA, repository, and context.
 Attempts to create statuses beyond that limit will result in a validation error.

 Beginning Monday, October 27th, we will begin trimming existing data sets that exceed this limit, deleting the oldest